Go Back

 Step 5

-• Divide the batter evenly between the three prepared cake pans, and bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
-Allow to cool in pans for up to 45 minutes, then cool fully on a cooling rack.
+• Add the batter to the greased baking dish, and bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.

 Step 6